James B. Conway, MS

 Rob Forsberg is the Director of Decision Support Systems in the Analytics, Planning and Process Improvement at Brigham and Women’s Hospital.
 He has been working in the field of data warehousing and business analytics for over 15 years in both the retail and healthcare industries.
 Rob led the development of Dana-Farber Cancer Institute’s integrated clinical and operational data warehouse, which reports on hospital operations, quality, safety, and outcomes measures and remains broadly used across Dana-Farber today.
 He has been with Brigham and Women’s Hospital for four years and is currently working to reshape Brigham and Women’s analytical platform to streamline data accessibility and increase adoption and usage across BWH.
 Rob has an MBA from Boston University and is passionate about leveraging data to improve hospital performance for operations, quality and patient satisfaction.

-Sarah Gardent is the Executive Director of Patient Experience at Brigham and Women’s Hospital where she is responsible for developing, leading, and modifying the organizational approach to excellence in patient, family, and guest services.
-She has spent eight years in the Brigham Health family, including five years as the Director of Service Excellence and Special Projects at Brigham and Women’s Faulkner Hospital.
+Sarah Gardent recently took a new position as the Director of Patient Experience at Wentworth-Douglas Hospital.
+Previously, Sarah was the Executive Director of Patient Experience at Brigham and Women’s Hospital where she was responsible for developing, leading, and modifying the organizational approach to excellence in patient, family, and guest services.
+She spent eight years in the Brigham Health family, including five years as the Director of Service Excellence and Special Projects at Brigham and Women’s Faulkner Hospital.
 She received her MBA from Cornell University and BA in Psychology from the University of New Hampshire.

 Tayla Hough, Patient Safety Consultant, Brigham and Women’s Faulkner Hospital